Why are investors so jittery? Stocks look expensive

 So why are investors so jittery?

 A big reason is that stocks are too expensive, says Jack Ablin, chief investment officer of Cresset Wealth Advisors.
-And Tuesday's gains notwithstanding, he suspects investors are finally coming grips with this.
+And Tuesday's gains notwithstanding, he suspects investors are finally coming to grips with this.

 For five years now, stocks have risen in value twice as fast as earnings, according to a report by Ablin.
 Other studies based off a popular valuation measure championed by Nobel Prize economist Robert Shiller have noted stocks relative to long-term earnings haven't been this expensive since the dot-com boom nearly two decades ago.